Confirm That You Are Pregnant:

 First, if you are not 100% sure that you are pregnant, it's a good idea that you take a pregnancy test to find out for sure.

 After you have confirmed an unplanned pregnancy, you can begin thinking about what you want to do.
 You may or may not wish to have children, and even if you want to have a baby, you may not be feeling ready at this time.
 Know that it is normal to be feeling a wide range of emotions.
 Regardless of your age (women or teens), when confronted with an unplanned pregnancy, it's a difficult decision -- perhaps the toughest decision you'll ever make.
-Try to seek pregnany help.
+Try to find pregnancy support.

-You basically have three options to choose from:
+You basically have three pregnancy options to choose from:

 You can decide to continue with the pregnancy and raise the child.